Jain-Aditya/Blog-Website/README.md

-# Blog-Website
+# Tech-Post
-A Django blog app
+A Django app for posting technical articles